argueta-xyz/bmse-midi/README.md

 *   **blackmagic-misc**: Miscellaneous projects related to Blackmagic Design products/software. [https://github.com/smunaut/blackmagic-misc](https://github.com/smunaut/blackmagic-misc)

 Please refer to the respective repositories for their specific licensing information.

+## AI Assistance 🤖

+  This project has leveraged LLM's for various development tasks including code generation, refactoring suggestions, documentation improvements, and slight modifications to **Asimov's Three Laws**.

+  ✨AI-assisted code has been ~~mostly~~ thoroughly reviewed and validated by flesh bags with fingers and keyboards, who retain all credit for its genius without any liability for its folly.✨